Recital 1 of the General Data Protection Regulation:

 Organizations need to ensure they are compliant, or risk financial penalties.

-eTrigue understands the importance of putting privacy and data protection in the hands of the data subject. eTrigue is in compliance with the General Data Protection Regulation.
+First of all, eTrigue understands the importance of putting privacy and data protection in the hands of the data subject.
+Secondly, eTrigue is in compliance with the General Data Protection Regulation.

-GDPR compliance requires commitment from users of eTrigue DemandCenter and eTrigue, as it does with other data protection laws.
-We are tracking the recommendations and guidance issued by regulatory authorities to assist us to develop tools appropriate for use of eTrigue’s services.
+Finally, GDPR compliance requires commitment from users of eTrigue DemandCenter and eTrigue, as it does with other data protection laws.
+In addition, We are tracking the recommendations and guidance issued by regulatory authorities to assist us to develop tools appropriate for use of eTrigue’s services.

 The legislation makes EU resident individuals’ privacy rights stronger by limiting processing of their personal data, significantly expanding their rights over their data, and giving them greater visibility into the nature, purpose, and use of their data.